MaksimDzhangirov/backendBankExample/docs/part35-eng.md

 you have to use another type of challenge, which is DNS-01 challenge.
 This challenge asks you to prove that you control the DNS for your domain name by putting a specific value in a TXT record under that domain name.
-To do that, in AWS Route 53's `Hosted zones` page, we can create a new record, and select TXT from the record type list.
+To do that, in AWS Route53's `Hosted zones` page, we can create a new record, and select TXT from the record type list.

 ![](../images/part35/4.png)